AmritAmar/academic-kickstart/content/experience/courses.md

 - BIOEE 1780: Evolution and Diversity
 - CHEM 2090: Chemistry
 - ECON 1110/1120: Micro/Macro Economics
+- ENGRI 1620: Visual Imaging in the Digital World
+- ENGRD 2640: Interfacing the Analog World with the Digital Domain
+- HADM 4300: Introduction to Wines
 - MATH 1920: Multivariate Calculus
 - MATH 2210: Linear Algebra
 - MATH 4710: Probability and Statistics